Anainwal07/Anainwal07/README.md

-- 👋 Hi, I’m @Anainwal07
+- 👋 Hi, I’m Ankit Nainwal
-- 👀 I’m interested in Coding and Web development
+- 👀 I’m interested in Coding .
-- 🌱 I’m currently learning DSA and web development
+- 🌱 I’m currently learning DSA and web development technologies
 - 💞️ I’m looking to collaborate on any web designing project
 - 📫 How to reach me .. just email me in the given email id  (ankit.nainwal.3150@gmail.com)